Welcome to Roger's Spectravideo page !

 In the early eighties, people had fancy hairstyles and where listening

-operas like Dynasty and Dallas was ruling the TV world.
+operas like Dynasty and Dallas ruled the TV world, at least here in

 Computers was the new thing, and everybody wanted one at home.